AlexisGomes/huesdk/README.md

 # the connect method will return a username
 username = Hue.connect(bridge_ip=YOUR_BRIDGE_IP)

-# You can now create an instance of the Hus class,
+# You can now create an instance of the Hue class,
 # next you won't need to press the button
 hue = Hue(bridge_ip=YOUR_BRIDGE_IP, username=YOUR_USERNAME)